etzm/iscc-sum/README.md

 > [!CAUTION]
 > **Early Release** — This project is in its early development stage.

+> [!NOTE]
+> By default, this tool creates ISCC-CODEs of SubType WIDE, introduced for large-scale secure checksum support
+> with data similarity matching capabilities.
+This SubType is not yet part of the ISO 24138:2024 standard but is
+> supported by the latest version of the [Iscc-Core](https://github.com/iscc/iscc-core) reference
+> implementation.
+For ISO 24138:2024 conformant ISCC-CODEs, use the `--narrow` flag in the CLI tool.

 ## Performance

 - **950-1050 MB/s** processing speed (vs 7-8 MB/s reference)